LukasArts/2017-CPD/presentations.md

 optional types and how are they related to 'null' values in other object oriented languages?

-Team: <i>SWIFTYBOYS</i> (Bart van der Lugt, Lars van den Haak, Roald Neutenboom, Anvar Arashov, Lukas Arts)
+Team: Bart van der Lugt, Lars van den Haak, Roald Neutenboom, Anvar Arashov, Lukas Arts

 #### Scala